-Penalty: For fouls in (a) through (c): Loss of 15 yards.
+Penalty: Loss of 15 yards.
 If any of the fouls is judged by the official(s) to be flagrant, the offender may be disqualified as long as the entire action is observed by the official(s).
 If the foul is by the defense, it is also an automatic first down.